 Add the egg, lemon zest and vanilla extract, and whisk them in

-Spoon the mixture onto your lined baking trays, then add 3 or 4 blueberries per cookie.
+Spoon blobs of the mixture onto your lined baking trays, then add 3 or 4 blueberries per cookie.
 Push them into the batter and cover them with batter.
 Leave space between the cookies as they will spread

 Bake the cookies for 12-14 minutes until they are golden brown, leave them on the tray for 5 minutes before carefully removing and placing on racks to cool fully